israelabarca2005/Ethereum-SmartContracts/README.md

 	Truffle v4.1.13 (core: 4.1.13)
 	Solidity v0.4.24 (solc-js)

-We now see Truffle version and additionally we are shown solidity compiler version as well, it was also installed along with Truffle.
+The output is Truffle version and additionally we are shown solidity compiler version as well, it was also installed along with Truffle.

 Now it’s time to install Ganache Client!

 We have the option to install the graphical version, but we are going to work with the command-line version formerly known as TestRPC.
 Type the following command on a windows command line: